 Common stock of Enron and subsidiary

-issued - (2,359)
+issued - - (2,359)

-Net cash paid $ 177 $ 104 $ 82
+Net cash paid $ 160 $ 104 $ 82

 (a) Excludes amounts related to the acquisition of Elektro prior to the deconsolidation of Jacaré (see Note 2).

 If the PGC and EPP acquisitions had occurred at the beginning of 1997, Enron’s 1997 consolidated revenues would have been $20,950 million, income before interest, minority interests and income taxes would have been $716 million, net income would have been $181 million and earnings per share would have been $0.53 (basic) and $0.52 (diluted).
 The pro forma results are for illustrative purposes only and are not necessarily indicative of the operating results that would have occurred had the business acquisitions been consummated at that date, nor are they necessarily indicative of future operating results.